 The MBA Director and the MBA Committee, made up of all MBA faculty, make admissions decisions.
 Applicants must have earned an undergraduate degree from an accredited or approved college or university.

-The committee reviews GMAT scores (on the test and on the analytical writing assessment) and the student's cumulative undergraduate GPA, taking into account the student's major, and when and where the degree was received.
-The committee also reviews the student's resume and responses to the MBA Program Essay Questionnaire.
-If a student's first language is not English, a TOEFL score is needed and considered (See the Graduate Catalog for more details on the TOEFL).
-For WebMBA applicants, two years of business work experience are also required.
+For Regular Admission consideration, a student must achieve (1) a score of at least 1100 on the standard formula (GPAx200) + GMAT, (2) a GMAT score of at least 480, and (3) an undergraduate GPA of at least 3.0 (on a 4.0 scale).

+For Probationary Admission consideration, a student must achieve (1) a score of at least 1050 on the standard formula, (2) a GMAT score of at least 450, and (3) an undergraduate GPA of at least 2.5 (on a 4.0 scale).

+If a student's first language is not English, a TOEFL score of at least 523 (193 on the computer-based test) is needed for admission consideration.

+For WebMBA applicants, at least two years of business work experience are also required.
 In assessing a candidate's likelihood of successfully completing the MBA or WebMBA programs, the MBA Committee takes the entire application packet into account.